quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part23_Using_Reliance.md

 ---

 #### Wheat Purchase Scenario with Anticipatory Repudiation
-Background context: If you agreed to sell 100,000 bushels of winter wheat at $7.50 per bushel and on August 1 informed me that you won't perform, the buyer can recover damages based on the market price at October 1 ($8.00) minus the contract price ($7.50 * 100,000 = $750,000).
+Background context: If you agreed to sell 100,000 bushels of winter wheat at $7.50 per bushel and on August 1 informed me that you won't perform, the buyer can recover damages based on the market price at October 1 ($8.00) minus the contract price ($7.50 * 100,000 =$750,000).
 However, mitigating by buying at the time of repudiation could reduce damages.
 :p How much can the buyer claim in damages if they use the market price on October 1?
 ??x
-The buyer can claim $50,000 in damages based on the difference between the market price of $8.00 per bushel ($800,000) and the contract price of $750,000.
+The buyer can claim $50,000 in damages based on the difference between the market price of $8.00 per bushel ($800,000) and the contract price of$750,000.
-However, if they mitigate by buying at the time of repudiation (August 1), where the market price was $7.75, their damages would be only $25,000 ($775,000 - $750,000). x??
+However, if they mitigate by buying at the time of repudiation (August 1), where the market price was $7.75, their damages would be only $25,000 ($775,000 -$750,000). x??

 ---